 The financial and other interests of universities that might employ the medical academics and sometimes the research fellows and research nurses involved in clinical trials should be recognised by Trial Sites.
 The notification arrangements noted above are designed to ensure that universities have the information needed for the protection of their interests.
-There should be formal agreement between Trial Sites and universities, covering their entire clinical trials portfolio, setting out processes for the identification of the university's direct and indirect costs and overheads, and the apportioning of research income between Trial Sites and associated academic institutions that are negotiated in the process of implementing research governance arrangements.
+There should be formal agreement between Trial Sites and universities, covering their entire clinical trials portfolio, setting out processes for the identification of the university's direct and indirect costs and overheads, and the apportioning of research income between the institutions.
+This issue could be covered in the partnership agreements between Trial Sites and associated academic institutions that are negotiated in the process of implementing research governance arrangements.